mpags-python/mpags-python.github.io/index.md

 Your program should (as a rough guide)…

-* be written as an executable python (.py) file or Jupyter notebook (.ipynb)
+* be written as an executable module (.py file) or Jupyter notebook (.ipynb)
 * do something meaningful: analyse real data or perform a simulation
-* use at least two user functions
+* define at least two user functions (but typically more)
-* use at least one of the modules introduced in Sessions 5 onwards (excluding `matplotlib`)
+* make use of appropriate specialist modules
 * produce at least one informative plot
-* comprise at least 50 lines of actual code (excluding comments and imports)
+* comprise >~ 50 lines of actual code (excluding comments, imports and other ‘boilerplate’)
+* contain no more than 1000 lines in total (if you have written more, please isolate an individual element)

 You should submit the source code (.py/.ipynb file), together with pdf/png files of the output plot(s).